3-day spectacular Emigrant Wilderness backpacking loop

 Emigrant Wilderness is in Stanislaus National Forest, North of Yosemite.
 Like Yosemite, it has towering granite mountains and spectacular alpine lakes.
-But it’s much less crowded than its neighbor to the South, offering more solitude.
+But it’s much less crowded than its neighbor to the South, offering more solitude for backpacking.

 I had time for one last weekend trip to the Sierra before winter.
 It was the last few weeks of trout season, so I also wanted to bring my fly fishing gear.